RealVNF/coord-sim/README.md

 23:21:00: ... median:  5.646327364198291
 23:21:00: ... std:  5.661472126922231
 ```
 The converted trace is written to directed-abilene-zhang-5min-over-6months-ALL_0-None_trace.csv.
 Reading the files takes most of the time.
 That's why the script writes some intermediate data to another csv file (in this case it is named `directed-abilene-zhang-5min-over-6months-ALL_0-None_intermediate.csv`).
-You can reuse it with different parameters by setting the `only_process` parameter.
+You can reuse it with different parameters by setting the `--process` parameter to `intermediate`.
 For example we want to include not all ingress nodes:
 `trace_xml_reader_config.yaml`:
 ```yaml
 result_trace_filename: ing_pop0_pop1.csv